jguevaraangel/Grind75/README.md

 # Grind75
-This repository contains my personal solutions to the Grind75 LeetCode problems, solutions are implemented primarily in C++, and Python.
+This repository contains my solutions to the Grind75 LeetCode problems.
+Solutions are implemented primarily in C++ and Python.